-Policy 4: Sustainable Development Measures
+Policy 2: Sustainable Development Measures

-4.13.
-Sustainable development measures can help minimise vulnerability and provide resilience to the effects of climate change.
+- 4.11.
+Sustainable development measures can help minimise vulnerability and provide resilience to the effects of climate change. - 4.12.
 SPC wish to support development proposals which seek to incorporate measures to mitigate and adapt to the effects of climate change.

-Policy 4: Sustainable Development Measures
+Policy 2: Sustainable Development Measures

-Development proposals which incorporate efficient and sustainable energy sources (including but not limited to, photovoltaic panels, solar thermal insulation, biomass and heat pumps, and domestic water harvesting/recycling systems) will be supported.
+Development proposals which incorporate efficient and sustainable energy sources (including, but not limited to, photovoltaic panels, solar thermal insulation, biomass and heat pumps, and domestic water harvesting/recycling systems) will be supported.

-Policy 5: Green Infrastructure
+Policy 3: Green Infrastructure

-- 4.14.
-The NPPF defines 'green infrastructure' as a "network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities".5 - 4.15.
-The benefits that result from this green infrastructure include an enhancement in the visual appearance of the area, provide access for residents to sport, recreation and quiet enjoyment, connected networks for wildlife, helps to reduce flood risk, facilitates non-car modes of travel, and provides allotments. - 4.16.
-Well managed green infrastructure contributes to wider economic and social benefits, including crime reduction, improved physical and mental health outcomes, economic competitiveness and greater attraction to tourists. - 4.17.
-The Parish benefits from woodland, hedgerows, copses which have unique character and biodiversity which contribute and form part of the Parish's green infrastructure network.
-The Parish Council appreciate these valuable natural assets and seeks to both conserve and enhance existing green infrastructure assets, these include but are not limited to Finches Field, Slaugham Common, Nymans and Coos Lane, Handcross Recreation Ground, High Beeches Garden, Mill Pond and Furnace and ensure new development contributes to the enhancement of this network.
+- 4.13.
+The NPPF defines 'green infrastructure' as a "network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities".4 - 4.14.
+The benefits that result from green infrastructure include: an enhancement in the visual appearance of the area; access for residents to sport; recreation and quiet enjoyment; connected networks for wildlife; help to reduce flood risk; facilitates non-car modes of travel; and provides allotments. - 4.15.
+Well-managed green infrastructure contributes to wider economic and social benefits, including crime reduction, improved physical and mental health outcomes, economic competitiveness and greater attraction to tourists. - 4.16.
+The Parish benefits from woodland, hedgerows, and copses which have unique character and biodiversity which contribute, and form part of, the Parish's green infrastructure network.
+SPC appreciate these valuable natural assets and seeks to both conserve, and enhance existing green infrastructure assets, these include, but are not limited to, Finches Field, Slaugham Common, Nymans and Coos Lane, Handcross Recreation Ground, High Beeches Garden, Mill Pond and Furnace, and ensure new development contributes to the enhancement of this network.